 It has caused a generation of innocent children to be forced from their homes, and out of schools.
 Millions of families have fled the war zones, and many children have not been to school since the war began in 2011.

 Lebanon has the highest ratio of refugee to resident population of any country in the world.
-There are over one million Syrian refugees there today, making up approximately one quarter of the country’s population.
+There are over one million Syrian refugees registered there today, making up approximately one quarter of the country’s population.
 Over 200,000 of these refugees are children who are not enrolled in school.

 CFJ believes that this must change.
 That this cannot become a lost generation.